ahoge-moe/Shiden/README.md

 # About
 Shiden (紫電), meaning "purple lightning" in Japanese, is an application for hardsubbing video files.

-# Features
-- Can be used as a web server to receive jobs via HTTP endpoints
-- Can be used as a *worker* that connects to a message broker
+It connects to a message-broker and receives *jobs* from it.

 # Requirements
 - x86_64 CPU architecture